 Ignoring emotions is possible, but most people will soon give up "working together".
-There is little honor to be gained from the work and the emotional behavior almost always causes a lot of unnecessary stress.
+There is little honor to be gained from work, and emotional behavior almost always causes a lot of unnecessary stress.

-Actually there is no way to work with someone who is afraid of losing control.
+There is no way to work with someone afraid of losing control.
 And because most people soon end the collaboration, the person is even more strengthened in the idea that he or she will eventually have to do it all by themselves.

 Most people with a fear of losing control will not blame themselves for the dissatisfaction and departure of the people around them.
 They will argue that their environment does not or cannot take responsibility.
 Or that no one has as good a work ethic as they think they have.

-What can one do about fear of losing control?
+What can one do about the fear of losing control?

 Emotionally stable and resilient people have much less trouble losing control.
 A good night's sleep, healthy eating, and meditation help to become and stay emotionally stable.
 Coaching can also offer a solution.

 A big challenge for people who are afraid of losing control is to rely on themselves.
-This starts with sufficient self-esteem and self-confidence so that disappointing results can be overcome.
+It starts with sufficient self-esteem and self-confidence so that disappointing results can be overcome.

 How do you overcome the fear of failure?

 The fear of failure rarely contributes to better results.
 But how do you overcome the fear of failure?
 It's hard to stop being afraid all of a sudden.
 But what you can do is accept that failure is also an option.
 What is the worst that can happen when everything goes wrong?
 Does the world end, or does life stop?

 Especially for entrepreneurs, it is crucial to take a negative outcome into account.
 If it is not allowed, it is better not to become an entrepreneur.
 Entrepreneurship always involves risks.
 If you can't deal with them, you save yourself a lot of misery by not even starting.